 ZOE ANTOINETTE EDDY

 (she/her/hers) is an interdisciplinary anthropologist with a specialty in Indigenous Studies.
-She received her PhD from Harvard University and is currently an Assistant Teaching Professor at The Global School of Worcester Polytechnic Institute.
-She is an activist in various Indigenous-rights campaigns and is heavily involved in justice for survivors of domestic abuse.
+She received her PhD from Harvard University and is

+currently an Assistant Teaching Professor at The Global School of Worcester Polytechnic Institute.
+She is an activist in various Indigenousrights campaigns and is heavily involved in justice for survivors of domestic abuse.
 She is passionate about all animals and wrote her dissertation about Hokkaido brown bears.
 She currently fosters hospice and senior companion animals on her small farm property.
 She also shares her farm with very noisy and spoiled guineafowl - birds who she believes are an excellent example of multispecies collaboration in pursuit of social justice.

 Make your vote count

 For your voice to be heard, please mark your vote on the enclosed postage-paid envelope and mail it by June 12.
 For a director to be elected by written ballot, they must receive a majority of affirmative votes, with at least 6% of members voting.
 Votes withheld are not counted for or against a director.
 The board of directors will vote for directors if members do not return a quorum of ballots.

+REDROVER BOARD OF DIRECTORS

 Barbara Johnson Chair

 Jenny Coupe Vice Chair

-Bradley Carroll Secretary and Treasurer Antoine Junior Melay Board Director
+Bradley Carroll Secretary and Treasurer Antoine Junior Melay Board Director Eskedar Getahun

-Eskedar Getahun Board Director
+Board Director

 Amanda Lannis-Hanna Board Director

 Simon Law Board Director

 P.O.
-Box 188890 Sacramento, CA 95818

-TEL 916.429.2457

-FAX 916.378.5098

-WEB RedRover.org

-EMAIL info@RedRover.org

-TAX ID # 68-0124097

-Companion is published quarterly by RedRover and is distributed to its members. © 2023 RedRover

-Early Ages Gathering to Learn Empathy through Stories

-PARTNERSHIP with the Sacramento Native American Health Center (SNAHC) to develop and pilot an expanded version of the RedRover Readers program.
+Box 188890 Sacramento, CA 95818 TEL 916.429.2457 FAX 916.378.5098 WEB RedRover.org EMAIL info@RedRover.org TAX ID # 68-0124097 Companion is published quarterly by RedRover and is distributed to its members. © 2023 RedRover Cover: Dunbar is one of the hundreds of pets who received a RedRover Relief Urgent Care grant in 2022 thanks to generous member support Early Ages Gathering to Learn Empathy through Stories \ IN 2022, REDROVER LAUNCHED A PARTNERSHIP with the Sacramento Native American Health Center (SNAHC) to develop and pilot an expanded version of the RedRover Readers program.
 The program, called Early Ages Gathering to Learn Empathy through Stories (EAGLES), uses Native American authored books about animals to help children explore concepts such as identity, family, community, responsibility, and recognizing emotions, through open-ended discussions.